top of page

 How long will my website take to build?

 Depending on your requirements, between one to six weeks, once you have provided all the content that you wish to be included.
-My template sites are the quickest, and bespoke sites take longer.
+My Complete One Page Pro sites are the quickest, and my bespoke sites take longer.
 Once we have agreed your requirements, I create a first draft.
 We then discuss the draft and any amendments, in order for me to complete and connect your live site.

 6.